Problem

 There are two tasks:

-navigates the browser to the latest file modified so I automagically see the modified section without any clicks.open-browser-1313
+- start-hugo-server: Runs the Hugo server in WSL.
+It watches for changes by default (no need to supply- -wanymore) and- --navigateToChangednavigates the browser to the latest file modified so I automagically see the modified section without any clicks.

 I recently switched from an old Ubuntu 18 WSL 1 instance to a Debian 11 running under WSL2.
 The local copy of my website was under the Windows file system and when I modified the files in VS Code, the server did not see the file updates so the website was not rebuilt.